j7xiao/empire-guide/docs/html/_sources/headers/pvp/tools-waves.rst.txt

 Let's borrow the second half of the image from earlier.
 |br| |flank-formations-2|

-:olive:`21` towers + :olive:`19` boulders.
-This is the standard setup for :olive:`40`-tool large flanks.
-Higher level players with the :olive:`+10` tool wave limit will usually see this as :olive:`21` towers and :olive:`21` boulders.
+:number:`21` towers + :number:`19` boulders.
+This is the standard setup for :number:`40`-tool large flanks.
+Higher level players with the :number:`+10` tool wave limit will usually see this as :number:`21` towers and :number:`21` boulders.

 Back to magic numbers.
-What is the significance of :olive:`21`?
-A :pink:`level 8` castle wall gives :olive:`+200%` defense.
-The max castellan wall bonus (excluding hero) is :olive:`+220%`.
+What is the significance of :number:`21`?
+A level :number:`8` castle wall gives :number:`+200%` defense.
+The max castellan wall bonus (excluding hero) is :number:`+220%`.
 What about tools?
 No one uses wall tools on defense.
 No one.
-This will be explained later. :olive:`200% + 220%  = 420%` bonus.
-Each breaching tower grants :olive:`-20%` wall bonus.
-And wouldn't you know it, :olive:`21 * -20% = -420%`.
+This will be explained later. :number:`200% + 220%  = 420%` bonus.
+Each breaching tower grants :number:`-20%` wall bonus.
+And wouldn't you know it, :number:`21 * -20% = -420%`.

-Why :olive:`19` boulders?
-It's supposed to be :olive:`21`, but if you're stuck with only :olive:`40`-tool large flanks, sacrifices must be made.
-Okay, so why :olive:`21` boulders then?
+Why :number:`19` boulders?
+It's supposed to be :number:`21`, but if you're stuck with only :number:`40`-tool large flanks, sacrifices must be made.
+Okay, so why :number:`21` boulders then?
 Glad you asked.
-A :pink:`level 4` ruby moat gives :olive:`+85%` moat.
-The max castellan moat bonus (excluding hero) is :olive:`+120%`.
+A level :number:`4` ruby moat gives :number:`+85%` moat.
+The max castellan moat bonus (excluding hero) is :number:`+120%`.
 The moat tool has it's own slot in the defense, so it will always be present.
-The strongest moat tool is the inferno moat which gives :olive:`+110%`. :olive:`85% + 120% + 110% = 315%`.
-Each boulder grants :olive:`-15%` moat bonus.
-And look at that, :olive:`21 * -15% = -315%`.
+The strongest moat tool is the inferno moat which gives :number:`+110%`. :number:`85% + 120% + 110% = 315%`.
+Each boulder grants :number:`-15%` moat bonus.
+And look at that, :number:`21 * -15% = -315%`.
 Math is magical.

-You can probably understand that a :olive:`40`-tool wave can't hold both :olive:`21` towers and :olive:`21` boulders.
-So why do we favor :olive:`21` towers over :olive:`21` boulders?
-Remember that the tower tool grants :olive:`-20%` wall bonus, but the moat tool only gives :olive:`-15%` moat bonus.
-This means that the wall has more value then the moat per tool. :olive:`21` towers and :olive:`19` boulders sacrifices :olive:`30%` moat, but :olive:`19` towers and :olive:`21` boulders sacrifices :olive:`40%` wall.
-Remember axiom 1? :olive:`40%` wall > :olive:`30%` moat. (:
+You can probably understand that a :number:`40`-tool wave can't hold both :number:`21` towers and :number:`21` boulders.
+So why do we favor :number:`21` towers over :number:`21` boulders?
+Remember that the tower tool grants :number:`-20%` wall bonus, but the moat tool only gives :number:`-15%` moat bonus.
+This means that the wall has more value then the moat per tool. :number:`21` towers and :number:`19` boulders sacrifices :number:`30%` moat, but :number:`19` towers and :number:`21` boulders sacrifices :number:`40%` wall.
+Remember axiom 1? :number:`40%` wall > :number:`30%` moat. (:

-And for those of you wondering why I didn't use all :olive:`50`-tool space, and elected to leave :olive:`8` slots empty, it is to save on tools.
-If you add more towers or moats, you won't actually be reducing any potential defense.
-You can still fill it to :olive:`50` if you want to though.
+And for those of you wondering why I didn't use all :number:`50`-tool space, and elected to leave :number:`8` slots empty, it is to save on tools.
+If you add more towers or moat`s, you won't actually be reducing any potential defense.
+You can still fill it to :number:`50` if you want though.

 :blue:`Front Formations`
 ~~~~~~~~~~~~~~~~~~~~~~~~